sassoftware/sas-sdk-for-Android-examples/README.md

 ### Personalize and Pre-configure:

-The first step app developers using the SAS SDK may want to take is to personalize the exising SAS Visual Analytics app by building a mobile app that uses their app name and icon.
+The first step app developers using the SAS SDK may want to take is to personalize the existing SAS Visual Analytics app by building a mobile app that uses their app name and icon.
 This can be done by creating a project with just resource files for your app name, icon and other assets.
-You can also pre-configure the connections to the SAS Visual Analytics Server and the reports that you would like to be downloaded in a connections.json file under the assets folder.
+You can also pre-configure the connections to the SAS Visual Analytics server and the reports that you would like to be downloaded in a connections.json file under the assets folder.

 No code is necessary for these use cases.